 What is not covered

-The benchmark rates are intended to represent the accommodation and subsistence expenses that employees incur during a period spent in a foreign country.
+The overseas scale rates are intended to represent the accommodation and subsistence expenses that employees incur during a period spent in a foreign country.
 That is why the “24-hour”, “over 10 hours” and “over 5 hours” periods are measured by reference to the times of arrival at and departure from the foreign country.
-The benchmark rates do not cover incidental, allowable expenses that employees may incur en-route - for example, the cost of a taxi to the airport in the UK, or necessary refreshments taken at the airport.
-Employers who wish to use the benchmark rates may reimburse those other expenses separately, in addition to paying the benchmark rates.
+The overseas scale rates do not cover incidental, allowable expenses that employees may incur en-route - for example, the cost of a taxi to the airport in the UK, or necessary refreshments taken at the airport.
+Employers who wish to use the overseas scale rates may reimburse those other expenses separately, in addition to paying the overseas scale rates.